 Hamilton made waves on Broadway.
-Next year, it's finally coming to the West End.
+It's finally come to the West End.
 Here's everything you need to know.

 When and where is it?